-Lynn Pauley (b.1957) is a visual journalist, an illustrator, and a painter.
+Lynn Pauley (b.1959) is a visual journalist, illustrator, educator, and painter.
 She is noted for direct drawing and painting, and the documentation of people, places, and events on location, portraying scenes as she sees and experiences them that capture particular moments in time and place.
 From 1991 to 1993, Pauley’s expressive on-site drawings appeared weekly, accompanying articles for The New York Times Metro Section.
 She chronicled the 1993 bombing of the World Trade Center for Print magazine, the destruction of the Murrah Federal Building in Oklahoma City for The New Yorker, and covered the 1995 Masters Tournament for Sports Illustrated.

 Pauley’s expressive signature line drawings and lush acrylic paintings have won her commissions from an extensive client roster including the New York Jets, Yankee Magazine, Ladies’ Home Journal, Good Housekeeping, Reader’s Digest, Rolling Stone, Dean & Deluca, the Orlando Convention Center, and SPOTCO, for a 2009 Broadway poster campaign for Superior Donuts written by American playwright Tracy Letts.
 Her work has been on view abroad in Moulin a Nef, Auvillar, France, and in many U.S. locations including the University of the Arts, Philadelphia, Pennsylvania; the Orlando Convention Center, Orlando, Florida; Bergdorf Goodman Men, New York; Atrium Gallery, University of Connecticut, Storrs; and Norman Rockwell Museum, Stockbridge, Massachusetts.